Stand-downs, suspensions, exclusions, expulsions

 ResourcesParent information sheet about standdowns [PDF, 176 KB]

 WebsitesMinistry of Education's website which has detailed information on stand-downs, suspensions, exclusions and expulsions, including guidelines and good practice.
-This information is written for schools, kura and boards of trustees but parents can read it too.
+This information is written for schools, kura and boards of trustees but parents and/or carers can read it too.

 Phone numbers and email addresses

 Parent Legal Information Line - 0800 499 488

 Children's Commissioner - 0800 224 453